yunji0387/jekyll-theme-page-tutorial/README.md

 - Etter, A. (2016).
 Modern Technical Writing.
 Andrew Etter.

 # FAQs
-- Why is Markdown better than a word processor?
+- Why is Jekyll better than HTML?
+    - Jekyll automatically generate a website for us to use rather creating a website from scratch, which make web development more easier. processor?
 - Why is my resume not showing up?
+    - remember to check your GitHub pages source is set to the branch that contains the markdown that you want to render.
+        -  the GitHub pages source is located at the Settings -> GitHub Pages section.